kongyew/greenplum-spark-jdbc/README_DB.md

 ## Pre-requisites:
 - [docker-compose](http://docs.docker.com/compose)

-# Using docker-compose
+# Using docker-compose to initialize Greenplum cluster
-To create a simplistic standalone cluster with the following command.
+To create a standalone Greenplum cluster with the following command below.
 It builds a docker image with Pivotal Greenplum binaries and download some existing images such as Spark master and worker.
 ```
     docker-compose up
 ```
 The Greenplum DB cluster will be running at `greenplumsparkjdbc_gpdb_1` with two segments.
 To access this docker instance, exec into a container:
 ```
-    docker exec -it greenplumsparkjdbc_gpdb_1 bin/bash
+  $ docker exec -it greenplumsparkjdbc_gpdb_1 bin/bash
 ```

 ##  How to run the setupDB.sh
 1. Connect to the Spark master docker image
 ```
-docker exec -it greenplumsparkjdbc_gpdb_1 bin/bash
+ $ docker exec -it greenplumsparkjdbc_gpdb_1 bin/bash
 ```
 2. Execute the command below to access the scripts folder under "/code/data"
 ```
 [root@d632f535db87]# cd /code/data
 ```

-3. Run "scripts/setupDB.sh", in order to create a database and table.
+3. Run `scripts/setupDB.sh`, in order to create a database and table.
 ```
 [root@d632f535db87 data]# scripts/setupDB.sh
 psql:./sample_table.sql:1: NOTICE:  table "basictable" does not exist, skipping